ademartini-czi/edu-stack/README.md

   npm run build
   ````

-- After changing the GraphQL schema or queries, generate new types with
+- If you ever change the GraphQL schema or queries, generate new types with

   ```sh
   npm run codegen